 Marketing Basics for Growing Your List

-Now you have all these elements in place, your website should be a veritable ‘sign-up machine’.
-The next trick is to get people to your website.
+In this post we’ll discuss the marketing basics for growing your list.
+The trick is to get people to your website.
 If your content is great, your opt-in form is prominent and you’re sending lots of people to your site every day, your list will grow.

 But here’s where things get a bit more tricky.
 Because it’s actually not about building a massive list.
 Far more important than that is to build a highly targeted list.